 Programme research and reports

-Ngā Awa includes rivers from different regions in New Zealand and from the east and west coasts.
-The size of their catchments is varied and together they include a range of diverse ecosystems.
+Ngā Awa includes rivers from different regions and the east and west coasts of New Zealand.

 Rivers that are part of this programme met the following criteria: